hanifyaziz/it-infra/README.md

 - **Check Logs:** Review Event Viewer logs (**Applications and Services Logs > Directory Service**) for errors.
 - **Test Connectivity:** Use tools like `ping`, `nslookup`, and `dcdiag` to diagnose network and DNS issues.
 - **Update AD:** Ensure all DCs are updated to the latest version of Windows Server.
-- **Community Support:** Engage with the Active Directory community or forums for help with specific issues.